codepath/android_guides/Basic-Todo-App-Tutorial.md

 ### Configuring Android Studio

 Go into Preferences for Android Studio.
 On a Mac through `Android Studio => Preferences` or on Windows with `File -> Settings`.
-Then find `Editor -> Auto Import` and for Java we need to:
+Then find `Editor -> General -> Auto Import` and for Java we need to:

  * Change `Insert imports on paste` to `All`
  * Check `Add unambigious imports on the fly` option